 Put simply: the Sonos Beam sounds great.
 The bass booms without distorting, and the highs cut through nicely (though, sometimes a little too much).
 I ran it through everything from Run the Jewels to Cannibal Corpse and it didn’t flinch.

 When you set up the speaker, the Sonos app guides you through the process and “listens” to the speaker as you walk around your space to optimize playback.
 I tried it in two rooms, one small, and one really small, and didn’t encounter any problems.
 If you have little rooms, however, you’ll probably find that you never really need to crank the volume above 40 percent.

 For home theater sound

-The $400 Sonos Beam is lacking a few home audio features, most notably Dolby Atmos, which is currently a popular option for mimicking surround sound in a Bluetooth soundbar (Note: the newer Gen 2 version adds Dolby Atmos while keeping most everything else the same).
+The $449 Sonos Beam is lacking a few home audio features, most notably Dolby Atmos, which is currently a popular option for mimicking surround sound in a Bluetooth soundbar (Note: the newer Gen 2 version adds Dolby Atmos while keeping most everything else the same).
 If you’re looking for an immersive sound that comes from every angle, then this probably isn’t the choice for you.

 In terms of pure sound, however, the aforementioned crisp and clean performance still applies.
 Explosions in the Fast and Furious movies I watched sounded impressive, while the dialog in the other Fast and Furious movies I watched was clear and precise.

 One hiccup I ran into during setup was getting this Sonos soundbar to work with my TV remote.
 I use an LG TV, which doesn’t use an infrared remote, but rather a clicker that syncs via Bluetooth for additional features.
 Setting up volume control with a typical IR TV remote is easy, but I had to chop through a few extra steps with a little trial and error before I got things working.

 As a digital assistant